yiyuma/technical-tutorials/Database/PostgreSQL.md

   SELECT * FROM tableName;
   // display column1 and column2 in the tableName
   SELECT column1, column2 FROM tableName;
-  // display only different values
-  SELECT DISTINCT columnName FROM tableName;
+  // display only different values from the columnName SELECT DISTINCT columnName FROM tableName;
   // display the count of the column with different values SELECT COUNT(DISTINCT columnName) FROM tableName;